A Trifecta of Emerging Mining Technologies in the Air, on Land and Underground

 Image

-Using a drone in an open-pit mine in Arizona.
+flying a drone in a mine

 “A lot of this automation, whether aerial systems or unattended ground vehicles, are in capacity because we have a workforce shortfall.
 It is a way to optimize the workforce.
 And since we are risk-averse, we can use this technology in hazardous environments instead of putting miners, geologists, engineers and support personnel at risk,” said Dean Riley, a research scientist and Director of the Hyperspectral Research Consortium with the UArizona Department of Mining & Geological Engineering and the School of Mining & Mineral Resources.
 An expert in Remote Sensing and Hyperspectral Imaging (HSI), Riley is currently developing a short-course in HSI slated to be available to UArizona students and industry in January 2024.
 Drones are routinely equipped with sensors to accomplish various tasks: Electro-optical devices can map and continually provide updates on mine operations; Light Detection and Ranging (LiDAR) sensors collect volumetric calculations of ore stockpiles and waste and also evaluate, map and survey open-pit and pre-mining locations; and thermal infrared cameras detect temperature differences to aid in mineral extraction and assist with maintenance of electrical and mechanical systems.

 Additionally, geophysical instrumentation such as gravity, magnetics, electro-magnetics, radiometrics, and hyperspectral sensors can be flown on drones and assist with data collection and exploration of minerals surrounding mines.
 These instruments are also used in geometallurgy and characterization and safety of tailings.

 “That is another beauty of drones: The sensors they carry allow for collection of a higher density of information than you would receive from aircraft, satellites, or ground crews.
 Drones have a super ability to collect a lot of data in a much more cost-effective manner to provide information and knowledge for timely decisions,” said Riley.